 Vape pens exist under numerous brand names, but JUULs are by far the best known and the most popular with high school and college students nationwide.
 Considered an alternative to standard vape pens and e-cigarettes, JUUL devices use cartridges containing oils that can be vaporized in flavors like creme brulee and mango.
 Each cartridge contains the same amount of nicotine as a pack of cigarettes.

 This is particularly concerning for parents, as nicotine has been demonstrated to affect brain development in adolescents.
-Studies also indicate that most teens do not realize they are consuming nicotine when using JUULs or other vaping devices, believing that the liquid contained in cartridges is simply flavored oils.
+Studies also indicate that most teens do not realize they are consuming nicotine when using JUULs or other vaping devices.
+Many teen users believe that the liquid contained in cartridges is simply flavored oils.

 Illegal Substances and Vaping

 For most vape users, consuming nicotine is the primary objective.
 However, it is very possible to smoke other non-nicotine substances via vape pens.

 For parents of children vaping, the distinctions between legal nicotine substances and other alternatives are very important.
 Even if you believe your child is vaping nicotine, they may actually be using illicit drugs.

 While nicotine is still by far the most common substance used in e-liquid, other options include:

 - THC oil, the ingredient that generates a high when smoking marijuana